Average Reading Time: 7 minutes and 13 seconds

-Ancient Ayurvedic Beauty Secret #3: Employ Plant-Based Oils as Carriers for Powerful Skin Nourishing Herbals
+Employ Plant-Based Oils as Carriers for Powerful Skin-Nourishing Herbals

 At LifeSpa, we use six different oils for the face and body (some of these are appropriate for both, others are more appropriate for one or the other, as detailed in the description for each product):

 - Tri-doshic Massage Oil is cooked with herbs that support the health of all body and skin types.
 Best used for Ayurvedic self-massage (Abhyanga), either in or out of the shower.
-Learn how to do an Abhyanga here.
+Learn how to perform Abhyanga here.

 - Lymphatic Massage Oil is cooked with special herbs that penetrate the lymph layers just below the skin and help the lymph circulate and flow freely.
-Best used for Ayurvedic self-massage (Abhyanga) either in or outside of the shower.
-Learn how to do an Abhyanga here.
+Best used for Ayurvedic self-massage (Abhyanga) either in or out of the shower.

-- Pure Grade Organic Coconut Oil which is pressed immediately after harvest.
-Delivers medium chain fatty acids directly to the skin, providing extra protection from undesirable bad bugs on the skin surface.
+- 100% Virgin Organic Coconut Oil which is cold-pressed immediately after harvest delivers medium chain fatty acids directly to the skin.
 Uses include taking it as an internal supplement (2 teaspoons a day), washing or applying to moist skin on the face and/or all over the body.

-- Luscious Mango Body Butter is a shea, avocado and mango butter mix cooked with herbs to support the radiance and function of the skin.
+- Luscious Mango Body Butter is a shea, avocado and mango butter mix cooked with herbs to promote a glowing and rejuvenated appearance to the skin.
 May be used for Ayurvedic self-massage (Abhyanga) in or out of the shower, or applied to moist skin all over the body or – in the case of dry skin – on the face.

-- Royal Glow Facial Moisturizer and Fountain of Youth Serum contain active and moisturizing herbals suspended in natural squaline, one of the natural moisturizing oils the body produces to maintain healthy skin.
+- Royal Glow Facial Moisturizer and Fountain of Youth Serum contain active and moisturizing herbals suspended in natural squalane, one of the natural moisturizing oils the body produces to maintain healthy skin.
 Best used on a moist face.
-Fountain of Youth Serum has a high content of nutrients and is to be used particularly on wrinkles and problem areas of the skin, whereas Royal Glow is intended as an all-over facial moisturizer.
+Fountain of Youth Serum has a high content of nutrients and is to be used particularly to address the appearance of wrinkles and problem areas of the skin, whereas Royal Glow is intended as an all-over facial moisturizer.